By Lt. Anthony Giancana Commander, Task Force 65/Destroyer Squadron 60 Public Affairs

-This is the third time this year that the U.S. Navy has sent multiple ships to the Barents Sea.
+This is the third time this year that the U.S. Navy has operated in the Barents Sea.

 The United States is an Arctic nation and has enduring security interests in the region.
 We work with our Allies and partners to ensure an open Arctic by continuing to conduct land, air, and sea operations required for deterrence, presence, and security.